Surrealism: World War II and the Post War period

 Other figures from the Surrealist movement were expelled.
 Several of these artists, like Roberto Matta (by his own description) "remained close to Surrealism".
 Frida Kahlo should be mentioned.
 She had a New York solo exhibition in 1938 with 25 paintings, encouraged by Breton himself.

+In South America, the Chilean Surrealist group La Mandrágora was founded in 1938 by Braulio Arenas, Teófilo Cid, and Enrique Gómez Correa.
+The group published an eponymous review and was instrumental in introducing Surrealist thought to the Southern Cone, often supported by the poet Vicente Huidobro.
+Along with Matta, the Mandragora would be a significant literary influence on Roberto Bolaño.

 After the crushing of the Hungarian Revolution of 1956, Endre Rozsda returned to Paris to continue creating his own word that had been transcended the surrealism.
 The preface to his first exhibition in the Furstenberg Gallery (1957) was written by Breton yet.

 Many new artists explicitly took up the Surrealist banner.
 Dorothea Tanning and Louise Bourgeois continued to work, for example, with Tanning's Rainy Day Canape from 1970.
-Duchamp continued to produce sculpture in secret, including his installation depicting a woman realistically, viewed through a peephole: Étant_donnés.
+Duchamp continued to produce sculpture in secret, including his installation depicting a woman realistically, viewed through a peephole: Étant donnés.

 Breton continued to write and espouse the importance of liberating the human mind, as with the publication The Tower of Light in 1952.
 Breton's return to France after the War, began a new phase of Surrealist activity in Paris, and his critiques of rationalism and dualism found a new audience.
 Breton insisted that Surrealism was an ongoing revolt against the reduction of humanity to market relationships, religious gestures and misery and to espouse the importance of liberating the human mind.